Gastrointestinal Disorder Treatment

 What are gastrointestinal disorders?

-Gastrointestinal disorders are conditions that involve the gastrointestinal tract.
+Gastrointestinal disorders are conditions that involve the gastrointestinal tract and are treated by medical specialists called gastroenterologists.
 This is made up of the esophagus, stomach, small intestine, large intestine, and rectum, as well as the digestive organs which are the liver, gallbladder, and pancreas.
-Some disorders can be treated by lifestyle and diet changes, whereas others need treatment and sometimes, surgery.
+Some disorders can be treated with lifestyle and diet changes, whereas others need treatment and sometimes, surgery.

 What are the different types of gastrointestinal disorders?